gf-mse/maas-api/README.md

 # How?

 By using the same technique as the official CLI.
-By using the API description available at [/MAAS/api/2.0/describe](file:///MAAS/api/2.0/describe).
+By using the API description available at `/MAAS/api/2.0/describe`.
 This allows us to expose the full API exposed by the MAAS server and to keep functional parity with the CLI.

-(At the moment of witing) MaaS API is self-described via an API endpoint at `${servername}:5240/MAAS/api/2.0/describe/`, so the Client object can be built using that description and its methods can be invoked via the syntax `client.handler.action()` -- for example, `client.users.whoami()` would use the API endpoint url `${servername}:5240/MAAS/api/2.0/users/?op=whoami`.
+(At the moment of writing) MaaS API is self-described via an API endpoint at `${servername}:5240/MAAS/api/2.0/describe/`, so the Client object can be built using that description and its methods can be invoked via the syntax `client.handler.action()` -- for example, `client.users.whoami()` would use the API endpoint url `${servername}:5240/MAAS/api/2.0/users/?op=whoami`.